dobtco/wintersmith-knowledge-base/contents/articles/screendoor/your_form/building_your_form.md

 ![Adding a condition to a field.](../images/formbuilder_9.png)

-Under "Only show this field if&hellip;" select the appropriate options.
+Under "Show this field if&hellip;" select the appropriate options.
 In this example, we want to show this question only if the cost is more than $1 million.

 ![Setting details for a condition.](../images/formbuilder_10.png)